sndrummer/White-Box-Testing/README-HW5-Whitebox.md

     1. I created a test to see if containsArithTriple was working.
 I created sets of three numbers and inserted arithTriples into the first two (1,2,3) and (1,3,5) and then one that that was not an arithTriple (5,7,1).
         - **Bugs Discovered and Fixed:** This test revealed that the problem with this method was that it would incorrectly return true because it would iterate over the same elements and have no checks on what is going as input into the member method.
 In other words, it failed to make sure x,y, and z were all unique values from the set.
         Before correcting it, it would check if plugging in the same values produced an arithTriple.
+        This was fixed by adding a boolean statement to the if statement to make sure the same values were not used for x and y.

 ## 2. Additional MC/DC tests

 ## Remember (for me)
 In software testing, the modified condition/decision coverage (MC/DC) is a code coverage criterion that requires all of the below during testing: